Plympton Auxiliary Unit Patrol and Operational Base

 Home Forces.
 A congratulating letter from Auxiliary Units, GPO Highworth followed in Jan 1945.

-served for three days before he was given indefinite leave to remain.
-Later he was called up again
+1942.
+He served for three days before he was given indefinite leave to remain.
+Later he was called

 Many Auxiliary Unit meetings were held in his house along with training and weapons inspections.